-These trees can grow up to 66 feet long (20m).
+Although these trees can grow up to 66 feet long (20m).
 The blood-red to maroon flowers (which later grows into fruits) hang in long pinnacles.
-The locals say that the worst place to camp is under a sausage tree.
+In fact, The locals say that the worst place to camp is under a sausage tree.
 If the heavy fruit doesn’t crush your head, the elephants that come to collect the fruit will.

 Yellow Fever Tree (Acacia Xanthophloea)